chimelab/binaryanalysis-ng/doc/opensearch.md

 # Configure BANG to use OpenSearch

-The file bang.config has a section 'elasticsearch'.
+The file bang.config has a section 'opensearch'.
 In these the following should be changed:

-    elastic_enabled = no
+    opensearch_enabled = no

 should be changed to:

-    elastic_enabled = yes
+    opensearch_enabled = yes

 # References